 10. Seek employment.

 Some professionals have a job waiting when they arrive in the United States.
 But others have a hard time finding a job after they arrive.
 Even if they have overseas qualifications and experience, employers might not recognize or understand those qualifications.

 Obtaining a credential evaluation early on can make a huge difference.
 You can share it with prospective employers and educational institutions.
 In the meantime, seek to leverage your overseas experience.
 Seek out employment services, staffing agencies, job boards, government services that suggest employment opportunities, and non-profit entities such as the Welcoming Center for New Pennsylvanians that seek to assist newly arrived migrants.
 Also, join professional associations and attend networking events to meet new people who may direct you toward opportunities.

 Be prepared, however, to take a survival job, even if it is beneath your qualifications or experience.
 Or consider taking a job in another field.

 11. You may experience depression, anxiety, and buyer’s remorse.

-You left all that is familiar behind.
-You may have left your family.
-You left friends behind.
-You now have to establish yourself all over again.
-You need to get a job, possibly juggle school, family, and employment, obtain housing, healthcare, transportation, and learn routes to and from places.
+Once you leave your home country, you will realize that you have left all that is familiar behind.
+You may have left your family, and you definitely left friends behind.
+Now, you have to establish yourself all over again.
+You need to get a job, and you might also need to juggle school, family, housing, healthcare, and transportation at the same time.
 Even mundane tasks become difficult.

 Give yourself time to adjust, and even grieve for the life you left behind.
 But also think of all the possibilities and new experiences that will expand your horizons.
 Such hopeful, optimistic thinking will help you to emerge stronger than you ever were before.